iMEdD-Lab/open-data/COVID-19/README.md

 #### Notes
 - The "pop11" column holds the data on the resident population based on the 2011 census, as provided by the [Hellenic Statistical Authority](https://www.statistics.gr/el/statistics/-/publication/SAM03/-).

-### 7. greece_cases_v2.csv (archived)
+### 7. greece_cases_v2.csv
 Cumulative data about cases by prefecture/regional unit in Greece and by date of announcement.
 The value "<b><i>Χωρίς Γεωγραφικό Προσδιορισμό</b></i>" in the "county" column means that the perfecture/regional unit has not been announced by the authorities for the relevant estimated number of cumulative cases on the date of reference.
+Please read more about this estimation in the "Notes" section below.
 The dataset is being updated on a daily basis.

 #### Data Sources
 EODY and the Ministry of Health are the sources of data that have been released through: